ChalkandFeather/AWS-at-EdX-/Ex_1.md

 ## Payment Details added and account verified

 ## AWS alarm and SNS set up in console to notifiy to specified root email address when Free Tier threshold is met

+Ex_1.2
+Authentication-

+Delete Your Keys to Stay Safe

+If you don't already have an access key for your AWS account root user, don't create one unless you absolutely need to.
+If you do have an access key for your AWS account root user and want to delete the keys:

+Go to the My Security Credentials page in the AWS Management Console and sign in with the root user’s email address and password.
+Open the Access keys section.
+Under Actions, click Delete.
+Click Yes.